-- A. The Congress has moved forward responsibly to implement our budget agreement: the Finance Committee reconciliation bill has been passed, and the reconciliation bill from other committees has been passed.
-Now that we have taken substantive action on the deficit, the need to maintain control over fiscal policy is more urgent than ever. - B. The President led the fight for the tax reform and spending reduction bill because he knew it would preserve the fundamentals of his program and increase the prospects for lower deficits and lower interest rates, which are crucial for recovery. - C. Congress now has to follow through to implement every part of the budget agreement.
-Spending has to be brought under control, and appropriations this fall will have to be kept in line with the budget resolution to complete our deficit reduction efforts.
-That is the only way to act in good faith with our citizens and insure the confidence of the financial community. - D. The reconciliation bill originated by the Finance Committee includes the largest single spending reduction: about \$17 billion.
-It also raises \$98.3 billion in revenues from improved compliance, eliminating obsolete tax incentives, insuring that everyone pays their fair share, and modest excise taxes and user fees. - II.
-The Economic Recovery Program - A. Sticking to Fundamentals - The deficits are not a result of the Reagan program, but of deep-rooted economic problems, some of which were underestimated by the administration.
-But we have to follow through on the administration's fundamentally sound principles of spending reduction, lower taxes to restore incentive, a firm but fair monetary policy, and a strong defense. - We are aiming at sustaining recovery after the recession.
+- A. The Congress has taken important steps to implement our budget agreement: the Finance Committee and Budget Committee reconciliation bills have become law.
+Now that we have begun to take substantive action on the deficit, the need to maintain control over fiscal policy is more urgent than ever. - B. The President led the fight for the tax reform and spending reduction bill because he knew it would preserve the fundamentals of his program and increase the prospects for lower deficits and lower interest rates, which are crucial for recovery. - C. Congress now has to follow through to implement every part of the budget agreement.
+Spending has to be brought under control, and appropriations bills we take up in the post election session will have to be kept in line with the budget resolution to complete our deficit reduction efforts.
+That is the only way to act in good faith with our citizens and insure the confidence of the financial community. - D. The reconciliation bill that originated in the Finance Committee includes the largest single spending reduction passed this year, about \$17 billion.
+It also raises \$98.3 billion in revenues from improved compliance, eliminating obsolete tax incentives, insuring that everyone pays their fair share, and modest excise taxes and user fees.

+II.
+The Economic Recovery Program

+- A. Sticking to Fundamentals - The deficits are not a result of the Reagan program, but of deep-rooted economic problems, some of which were underestimated by the administration.
+But we have to follow through on the administration's fundamentally sound principles of spending reduction, lower taxes to restore incentive, a firm but fair monetary policy, and a strong defense, because they are crucial to a long-range recovery strategy. - We are aiming at sustaining recovery after the recession.
 That is what the debate is all about.
-No one advocates tax increases or further "drag" on the economy while recession persists. - 3.
+No one advocates further "drag" on the economy while recession persists. - 3.
 Significant progress is being made on the economy.
-Inflation in 1981 drooped to 8.9 percent, the lowest since 1977.
-Inflation is running at a 5 or 6 percent rate, and in March the CPI declined by three-tenths of a percent-- the first such decline since 1965, and the largest drop since 1953.
+Inflation in 1981 dropped to 8.9 percent, the lowest since 1977.
+Inflation is running at a 5 or 6 percent rate, in March the CPI declined by three-tenths of a percent--the first such decline since 1965, and the largest drop since

+1953.
+In August, inflation was running at a 3 1/2 percent annual rate.
 This is dramatic progress on what everyone considered to be our number one economic problem.

-Interest rates remain too high, but they have come down.
-13 1/2% is far better than 21 percent, and there is reason to expect a continuing, if gradual, downward trend this year.

-B. The Recession

-- The recession is the reason our problems are more acute than anticipated.
+- 4. Interest rates remain too high, but they have come down.
+13 178% is far better than 21 percent, and there is reason to expect a continuing, if gradual, downward trend this year. - B. The Recession - The recession is the reason our problems are more acute than anticipated.
 It has driven down revenues in the short run (lower inflation and slower growth) but has a lagged effect on slowing spending, while in the near term unemployment and related costs increase. - 2.
 In 1980 the Carter administration tried to prime the pump after experimenting with monetary restraint--the subsequent clampdown proved that the "recovery" from that recession was a false one.
 Only now are the full effects of that same recession being felt.
 The important thing this time is to insure a sustained, real recovery.